freeipa/ansible-freeipa/SERVER.md

 **ipaserver_secondary_rid_base** - Start value of the secondary RID range.
  (integer, optional)

-**ipaserver_enable-compat** - Enables support for trusted domains users for old clients through Schema Compatibility plugin.
+**ipaserver_enable_compat** - Enables support for trusted domains users for old clients through Schema Compatibility plugin.
  (bool, optional)

 **ipaclient_force_join** - Set force_join to yes to join the host even if it is already enrolled.